hashcloak/mpcsecurity/content/docs/threshold_ecdsa_protocols/canetti_et_al_2021/_index.md

 ## Six-round presigning with $O(n)$ identification cost

-In their paper, Canneti et al. present an alternative to compute the presignin phase that takes six rounds but it has a linear identification cost, contrary to the previous version where the presigning takes three rounds but a quadratic identification cost.
+In their paper, Canetti et al. present an alternative to compute the presignin phase that takes six rounds but it has a linear identification cost, contrary to the previous version where the presigning takes three rounds but a quadratic identification cost.
 The differences between this version concerning the previous one can be highlighted in two points: (1) the parties publish the values of $\Gamma_i = g^{\gamma_i}$ after the computation of $\delta = k \cdot \gamma$, and (2) the parties commit the share $\chi_i$ using an Elgamal fashion to generate a pseudo-key $S_i = R^{\chi_i}$ to identify the corrupt parties in an abort.
-Next, we present the protocol specification taken from the paper of Canneti et al.
+Next, we present the protocol specification taken from the paper of Canetti et al.

 ![Protocol Presigning Rounds 1 to 4](Protocol_Presigning_Six_Rounds_1_4.png)